 The Mavericks and Wichita Thunder announced they will again be playing for the Independence Cup, which is presented by Independence Tourism.
 Missouri and Wichita play a total of 10 games against each other this season and the team that earns the most wins will claim the Independence Cup and a $2,000 youth hockey scholarship.

-Page 2 of 2 - “We look forward to renewing our rivalry with Wichita, and rightfully bringing the cup back to Independence,” Mavericks president Brent Thiessen said.
+“We look forward to renewing our rivalry with Wichita, and rightfully bringing the cup back to Independence,” Mavericks president Brent Thiessen said.